-The goal of all this?
+The goal of having job interview themes?

 At the end of the day.
 When the interview team is tired and full of a lot of BS from everyone else.
-Your themes (delivered as confident and positive, consistent and authentic) are the only light still shining.
+Your job interview themes (delivered as confident and positive, consistent and authentic) are the only light still shining.

 Because you made it easy for them to remember you.
 You were relevant.
 You addressed a need.
 And made it easy.